RokayaOthman/compilers-design-projects/scanner/README.md

    ```bash
    python lex-scanner.py
    ```
-3. View the tokens printed in your terminal.
+3. View the tokens printed in your terminal